swyxio/swyxdotio/content/writing/technical/how-to-name-things.md

 - A different file imports `styleInjection.js` and calls it `styleInjector` because that's what **it** uses it for.
 - `styleInjection.js` isn't imported anywhere else, it isn't a reusable utility.

 This was adapted from real code in a popular framework.
 Here we end up with 3 different names for the exact same thing.
 Triple the bikeshedding.
-As [Joe Fiorini](https://twitter.com/joegrammer2/status/1127744685978652679) puts it, **name files after their default export**.
-(If it makes sense).
+As [Joe Fiorini](https://twitter.com/joegrammer2/status/1127744685978652679) puts it, **name files after their default export**, or even better, don't have a default export, and still name the file after the "main" export anyway.

 ## Controversial Names